The Excel Couppcd function returns the previous coupon date, before the settlement date for a security.

 This must be one of the following values:

-Note that, when supplying dates to Excel functions, these should be input as either:
+Note that the settlement and maturity dates should be input as either:

-In the spreadsheet below the Excel Couppcd function is used to calculate the coupon date before the settlement date, for a security with settlement date 01-Jan-2011, maturity date 25-Oct-2012, and four coupon payments per year.
+In cell A3 of the following spreadsheet, the Excel Couppcd function is used to calculate the coupon date before the settlement date, for a security with settlement date 01-Jan-2011, maturity date 25-Oct-2012, and four coupon payments per year.
 The security uses the US (NASD) 30/360 day count basis.

-Further information on the Excel Couppcd function can be found on the Microsoft Office website.
+For further information on the Excel Couppcd function, see the Microsoft Office website.

 If you get an error from the Excel Couppcd Function, this is likely to be one of the following: